uxitten/jss-compose/readme.md

-# JSS plugin for classes composition.
+# JSS plugin for classes composition

 This plugin allows you to use CSS frameworks and legacy code together with JSS as well as reuse Rules more granularly.